SamuelJ11/Computer-Networking/Project2/README.md

 ### Task 2

-Task 2 can be run exactly like task 1, and has the optional parameters specified with the following default values:
+Task 2 can be run exactly like Task 1, and has the optional parameters specified with the following default values:

     • server_ip = 127.0.0.1     argv[2]
     • server_port = 12345       argv[3]